Here's a breakdown of some of the benefits and drawbacks of Marcus personal loans.

 - Undisclosed eligibility requirements: Marcus doesn’t list any specific credit score, income or debt-to-income ratio requirements to help you learn whether the lender is a good option for you.

-Marcus personal loans can range from $3,500 to $40,000 with a fixed annual percentage rate between 6.99 percent and 19.99 percent.
+Marcus personal loans can range from $3,500 to $40,000 with a fixed annual percentage rate between 6.99 percent and 19.99 percent (borrowers who use auto-pay get a 0.25 percent discount).
 The quote you receive is based on multiple factors, including credit history, the amount you’re asking for and the length of time you’re looking to pay it off.

 Fees and penalties

 Unlike some of the other online personal loan companies, Marcus by Goldman Sachs does not charge any origination fees to process your loan.
-There are also no late fees, but you’ll continue to accumulate interest on the past-due amount, and final payment will increase as a result.
+There are also no late fees, but you’ll continue to accumulate interest on the past-due amount, and your total payment amount will increase as a result.

 How to apply for a loan with Marcus by Goldman Sachs